 In December 1980, an historic meeting was held in Geneva among three US doctors (Lown, Muller, and Chivian) and three Soviets (Chazov, Leonid Ilyin, and Mikhail Kuzin) to lay the international foundations of IPPNW.
 A few short years later, the organization was awarded the 1984 UNESCO Peace Education Prize and the Nobel Peace Prize in 1985.

-Throughout the 1980s and the 1990s — and now into the first years of the 21st century — IPPNW pursued a broad-based, free-flowing dialogue among physicians, health workers and medical students — East, West, North, and South — in pursuit of a more peaceful world order without nuclear weapons.
+Since the 1980s, IPPNW has pursued a broad-based, free-flowing dialogue among physicians, health workers and medical students — East, West, North, and South — in pursuit of a more peaceful world order without nuclear weapons.